 The winning solution will have real-world impact potential, and the winning team will receive $100,000 (from a $200,000 total prize), to be split between their school and the team members.

 The Earth Foundation was founded in 2020 in Geneva, Switzerland, to inspire, educate, mentor, and empower students, schools, researchers, and young entrepreneurs with innovative ideas to tackle environmental challenges.
 Through its initiatives The Earth Foundation strives to build its very own ecosystem.

 Channeling youth enthusiasm.
 Supporting schools.
 Promoting research.
 Empowering change-makers.
 Creating opportunities.
 Building a network of inspiration.
 All to create a self-perpetuating ecosystem that accelerates positive change towards environmental sustainability.

 Diversity.
 Commitment.
 Experience.
 Passion.
 Everything you would want in a leadership team.

 The Earth Prize Mentors are university students who are passionate about sustainability and entrepreneurship and looking for an opportunity to share their knowledge.
 Mentors will contribute to the development of students’ innovative project proposals by offering them guidance on their ideas and answering their questions.
-Each year, the most engaged Mentor, as voted by the The Earth Prize Participants, will be recognized with the Mentor of the Year award.
+The Earth Prize 2023 will now recognize three mentors with The Earth Prize Mentor of the Year award.
 The three best mentors, as voted by the competition’s Participants, will receive a $5,000 prize each.